Cytnx-dev/Cytnx/docs/source/guide/uniten/bond.rst

     Using **combineBond_()** (with underscore) will modify the instance directly (as the general convention with underscore indicates inplace).

-By default, combineBond will group any quantum numbers of the same type together.
-Generally, the quantum number of merging two Bonds should be similar to Kron, and sometimes user might want to keep the order instead.
-In such scenarios, one can set the additional argument **is_grp = False**:
+By default, *combineBond* will group any quantum numbers of the same type together.
+If one wants to keep the order instead, similarly to *Kron*, one can set the additional argument **is_grp = False**:

 * In Python: